EnigmaCurry/curlbomb/README.md

 ## Install

-This script can be installed from the
+curlbomb can be installed from the
 [Arch User Repository](https://aur.archlinux.org/packages/curlbomb/)
 (AUR):